Facts About Intellectual Disability

 Children with learning disorders may feel frustrated that they cannot master a subject despite trying hard, and may act out, act helpless, or withdraw.
 Learning disorders can also be present with emotional or behavioral disorders, such as attention-deficit/hyperactivity disorder (ADHD), or anxiety.
 The combination of problems can make it particularly hard for a child to succeed in school.
 Properly diagnosing each disorder is crucial, so that the child can get the right kind of help for each.

 Children with learning disorders often need extra help and instruction that are specialized for them.
 Having a learning disorder can qualify a child for special education services in school.
 Schools usually do their own testing for learning disorders to see if a child needs intervention.
-An evaluation by a healthcare professional is needed if there are other concerns about the child’s behavior or emotions.
+An evaluation by a efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals professional is needed if there are other concerns about the child’s behavior or emotions.
 Parents, healthcare providers, and the school can work together to find the right referrals and treatment.

 Children with specific learning disabilities are eligible for special education services or accommodations at school under the Individuals with Disabilities in Education Act (IDEA) and an anti-discrimination law known as Section 504.